lukecav/mybooktable/readme.txt

 * Sony Reader

 = Premium Buy Buttons =
+The Pro & Dev Upgrades for MyBookTable include the Universal Buy Button, that lets you easily create a custom Buy Button that can link to any site.

-The following buy buttons are available with the Pro & Dev Upgrades for MyBookTable.
+The following advanced buy buttons are available in the Developer Upgrade only:

 * PayPal
 * 1ShoppingCart
 * eJunkie
-* Universal Buy Button

 = Buy Button Style Packs =
 Customize your store by showing some of the buy buttons as a bulleted list.
 Also, choose from multiple buy button color schemes.